Xarelto is a prescription medication that’s used for the following purposes in adults:

 - to help lower the risk of cardiovascular events (such as heart attack and stroke) in people with coronary artery disease (CAD) or peripheral artery disease (PAD)

-This article describes the dosages of Xarelto, including its form, strengths, and how to take the drug.
+This article describes the dosages of Xarelto, including its forms, strengths, and how to take the drug.
 To learn more about Xarelto, see this in-depth article.

 Note: This article covers Xarelto’s typical dosages, which are provided by the drug’s manufacturer.
 But when using Xarelto, always take the dosage that your doctor prescribes.